Emitter-coupled logic: History

 The ECLinPS ("ECL in picoseconds") family was introduced in 1987.
 ECLinPS has 500 ps single-gate delay and 1.1 GHz flip-flop toggle frequency.
-The ECLinPS family parts are available from multiple sources, including Arizona Microtek, Micrel, National Semiconductor, and ON Semiconductor.
+The ECLinPS family parts are available from multiple sources, including Arizona Microtek, Micrel (subsequently acquired by Microchip Technology Inc.), National Semiconductor, and ON Semiconductor.

 The high power consumption of ECL meant that it has been used mainly when high speed is a vital requirement.
-Older high-end mainframe computers, such as the Enterprise System/9000 members of IBM's ESA/390 computer family, used ECL, as did the Cray-1; and first-generation Amdahl mainframes.
+Older high-end mainframe computers, such as the Enterprise System/9000 members of IBM's ESA/390 computer family, used ECL, as did the Cray-1, and first-generation Amdahl mainframes.
 (Current IBM mainframes use CMOS.)
 Beginning in 1975, Digital Equipment Corporation's highest performance processors were all based on multi-chip ECL CPUs—from the ECL KL10 through the ECL VAX 8000 and finally the VAX 9000.
-By 1991, the CMOS NVAX was launched which offered comparable performance to the VAX 9000 despite costing 25 times less and consuming considerably less power.
+By 1991, the CMOS NVAX was launched, which offered comparable performance to the VAX 9000 despite costing 1/25 as much and consuming considerably less power.
 The MIPS R6000 computers also used ECL.
 Some of these computer designs used ECL gate arrays.